Xycloo/soroban-paulette-smart-contract/README.md

 You're now all set and can start building the contract!

 ## Importing Contracts
 As previously hinted we are going to import two contracts: the standard token contract and the dutch auction contract.
-To do so, you'll first have to build (or dowload) the two WASM binaries of the contracts (which you can find in the repo), and then use the `contractimport!` macro:
+To do so, you'll first have to build (or download) the two WASM binaries of the contracts (which you can find in the repo), and then use the `contractimport!` macro:

 ```rust
 mod token {